preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 ###Permission Conflict and Non-Revocation
 As the Marketplace RBAC operates on a strict deny-allow semantic, no mechanism is supported to permit “revocation” of privileges or anti-Roles.
 While defining a mechanism may be tempting to supporting Roles such as “suspended users” or “provisional accounts”, doing so would be overly complicated for most implementations.
 Setting the value of a permission to “false”, null, or any other non-true value SHALL NOT have any effect.
 For example, in cases where a permission is set to true in a Role and false in another, the values SHALL be “or’d” together.
 In other words, any true value in any Role grants the permission of interest.

-##Services, Builds, and Images
+##Products, Builds, and Images
-A Service is a structured declaration of capabilities for a package of executable or consumable content, with release managed in a discrete lifecycle.
-A CDS Hooks or FHIR Terminology service “ExampleService” developed by vendor “ExampleSoft”, for example, would be declared to a Marketplace instance prior to actual release of the software to establish descriptive text, create screenshots, set standards-related declarations, and other fields.
+A Product is a structured declaration of capabilities for a package of executable or consumable content, with release managed in a discrete lifecycle.
+A CDS Hooks or FHIR Terminology product “ExampleProduct” developed by vendor “ExampleSoft”, for example, would be declared to a Marketplace instance prior to actual release of the software to establish descriptive text, create screenshots, set standards-related declarations, and other fields.
-Builds are concrete, versioned instances of a Service, and is the product versioning mechanism used by the Marketplace.
-As ExampleSoft provides ongoing development of ExampleService and is ready to release a new version for public deployments, a new Build resource is created under the existing Service declaration with a distinct version within the scope of that Service.
+Builds are concrete, versioned instances of a Product, and is the product versioning mechanism used by the Marketplace.
+As ExampleSoft provides ongoing development of ExampleProduct and is ready to release a new version for public deployments, a new Build resource is created under the existing Product declaration with a distinct version within the scope of that Product.
 Build versions SHOULD adhere to semver4 semantics.
 An additional “ordinal” field is provided for Builds that do not adhere to a lexicographically sortable versioning scheme such as hashes or code names.
 Informal automated Builds made on a recurring basis such as “latest” or “nightly” SHOULD NOT reuse an existing build definition, but MAY so long as this is clearly communicated to the user via other metadata.
 Distinct Builds are not assumed to be “rolling” or “rebuilt” on a recurring basis.
 To ease operational requirements for operating a Marketplace, the Marketplace does not include a mechanism for uploading software.
 Instead, these Images are declared by reference within the Build record.
 Images MUST be OCI compliant and be downloadable from the public Internet without special authentication, authorization, or human intervention.
-(See What is a “Health Service”? for Image packaging requirements.)
+(See What is a “Health Product”? for Image packaging requirements.)
 Implementations MAY implement their own image hosting and management solutions, but this is neither necessary nor required.
 Numerous general-purpose solutions for management of OCI-compliant images are already available.

 ##Standards Compliance Declarations
 To facilitate automated validation, automated deployment, and autowiring, the Marketplace declares a system-wide collection of standardized Interface types known and supported by the instance.
 Each Interface MUST have a distinct URI and name, MUST have a version, and MAY have an additional ordinal value.
 The ability of an Interface to subsume the capabilities of another Interface – for such cases where v2.1 is a superset of all v2.0 functions, for example – is provided via separate Surrogate records.
-In this example, v2.1 would be allowed to serve as a Surrogate for other Service Builds declaring a Dependency on v2.0.
+In this example, v2.1 would be allowed to serve as a Surrogate for other Product Builds declaring a Dependency on v2.0.

-When ExampleSoft submits a new build of ExampleService, they SHOULD declare adherence to each applicable Interface supported by the Marketplace instance.
+When ExampleSoft submits a new build of ExampleProduct, they SHOULD declare adherence to each applicable Interface supported by the Marketplace instance.
 This declaration is made via 0..* Exposure records subordinate to the Build.
-Each Exposure thus makes a statement such as, “ExampleService build v1.2.3 provides XYZ API v4.5.6”.
+Each Exposure thus makes a statement such as, “ExampleProduct build v1.2.3 provides XYZ API v4.5.6”.
 The exact meaning of this is naturally specific to the standard being supported by the Build.
 Enhancements to the Exposure resource are expected in the future to allow for more robust declaration of highly varied types of Interfaces.
 Healthcare’s widespread use of model “profiling” – a practice far less common in other domains -- makes defining a solution challenging up front.
 The Interface URI space is intentionally left undefined, though future definition of a global registry may also be warranted.
 Marketplace operators are encouraged to collaborate on common URIs to avoid Marketplace operator-specific URI declarations.

 When a build is deployed, it may set a number of instance-specific Parameters based on the declared Exposures.
-These are to be used for autowiring purposes, and let local Agents know which settings of the Build, if any, should be visible to other Services/Builds deployed in the future.
+These are to be used for autowiring purposes, and let local Agents know which settings of the Build, if any, should be visible to other Products/Builds deployed in the future.

-Similarly, to support automated deployment, Builds MUST declare their external Service dependencies via Dependency resources if/when they are supported by that Marketplace instance.
+Similarly, to support automated deployment, Builds MUST declare their external Product dependencies via Dependency resources if/when they are supported by that Marketplace instance.
 Dependencies, like Exposures, are specific to each Build, and will likely by refined with additional fields in the future to support more advanced use cases.
 The last sub-resource supported by Build is 0..* Configurations.
 A Configuration contains the runtime and Build entrypoint information essential for a local Agent to execute the Build according to ExampleSoft’s runtime requirements.
-To illustrate, say ExampleService requires a deployment consisting of:
+To illustrate, say ExampleProduct requires a deployment consisting of:
 2+ containers running a web server
 1+ background workers
 1 external database